lh-008/LeagueofLegend-StatAnalysis/README.md

 **Alternative Hypothesis**: Distribution of `position` when `cspm` is missing is NOT the same as the distribution of `position` when `cspm` is not missing.

-Below is the observed distribution of `position` when `cspm` is missing and not missing.

 After we performed our permutation tests, we found that the observed statistic for this permutation test is: 0.4274423815183682, and the p-value is 0.0.
 The plot below shows the empirical distribution of the TVD for the test.
 <iframe
   src="assets/missing_dist1.html"